 Promotion & Tenure

 The goal of the promotion and tenure process is to promote excellence with a thorough and objective review of the substance and merits of each faculty member’s case.
 The Provost’s Office maintains the General Guidelines and a number of other resources that faculty candidates and department administrators will use to prepare for and navigate the tenure and promotion process.
+Information is available for the 2019-20 and 2020-21 review periods.

 Mid-Probationary Review of Tenure-Track Faculty